MaherAhmad1/Lab6/README.md

 # Components of a URL
 A scheme is the type of address that a browser will recognize such as HTTP OR HTTPS.
 A domain is the compant that runs the website such as Amazon or Ebay.
 A top level domain is the end part after the domain such as com, gov, or edu which all explain what they are for.
 A default page is the most common URL that can be typed in to find a certain website.
 A parameter is information to load the correct web page.
 Laslty and anchor is a hashtag the directs you to a specific part of the main page.

+The last section made no sense sorry but I can't do it.